 What is Wyzy?

 Wyzy is a human search engine.
-This means that the results provided by Wyzy are handpicked by humans and not by some kind of algorithm.
+This means that the results provided by Wyzy have been analyzed by humans and not by some kind of algorithm.
 This also means that the webpages in our results should always be relevant, so a question processed by Wyzy should always lead to a relevant answer.
 Next to that, the webpages in our results meet certain requirements that are described below.

 Why was Wyzy created?